Singapore has a thriving business sector that encourages start-up companies and organisations to get involved in with.

 This can be attributed to the fact that it has easy access to key growth markets around the world, and particularly in Asia.
 Its business friendly regulations, outstanding tax system, and strategic location are also some key factors that have a positive impact for anyone interested in starting a company here.

-But one key element why the start-up ecosystem in Singapore is a thriving scene that is admired by its neighbouring nations is because of its government’s generous funding programs as well as the availability of private sources of funding for capital.
+But one key element why the start-up ecosystem in Singapore is a thriving stat-up scene due to its government’s generous funding programs as well as the availability of private sources of funding for capital.

 The growing pool of institutional investors, venture capitalists, and high net worth individuals as well as the robust funding incentives from the government make Singapore an encouraging platform from which start-up companies and organisations can take part in.